 They are used both in the surgical and conservative management of fractures.
 In surgery, they are either used to hold the fracture fragments temporarily before the definitive implant is put or are used as for definitive treatment of fractures too.

 Most commonly, wires are utilized as provisional fixation before definitive fixation with a stronger device.

 Permanent fixation options include fractures in which loading is minimal or protected with other stabilization devices, such as external fixators, plates, and braces.
 Pin or wire fixation is often used for fractures of the phalanges, metacarpals, metatarsals, proximal humeri, and wrists.

-For bones like patella and olecranon tension band wiring is used by combination of K-wires and stainless steel wires.
+For bones like patella and olecranon tension band wiring is used and accomplished with a combination of K-wires and stainless steel wires.

 Methods of Reduction in Internal fixation

-Direct reduction is the direct manipulation of bony fragments during an open reduction of a fracture after exposing fracture site
+A direct reduction is the direct manipulation of bony fragments during an open reduction of a fracture after exposing the fracture site

 Internal fixation of Articular Fractures